Domestic Violence, Assault + Battery Charges in Chicago, IL

 • Domestic Battery is an all too familiar charge in the United States.
 Statistics show that 1 in 3 woman and 1 in 4 men have experienced some form of physical violence by their intimate partner.
 Therefore, there are extremely strict laws that surround the charge of domestic battery and could have drastic consequences on your livelihood.
 Not only can a person be charged with domestic battery for committing a battery to their spouse, but family members can be charged with domestic battery for fighting amongst themselves.
 Additionally, household members can be charged with domestic battery if they commit a battery against one another.

 The charge of Domestic Battery is simply a Battery involving two people who are in a domestic relationship.
 Domestic Battery is a Class A misdemeanor and carries with it a mandatory conviction, up to 364 days in jail, and a fine of up t $2,500 if a person is found guilty of the charge.
 If the alleged victim received injuries, jail time is a very likely consequence.
-It is of the upmost importance to have an attorney in your corner who will fight for you and keep your well-being as a top priority.
+It is of the upmost importance to have domestic battery lawyer in your corner who will fight for you and keep your well-being as a top priority.

 • Like Aggravated Battery, Aggravated Domestic Battery is a simply a Domestic Battery charge with aggravating circumstances.
 In addition, certain actions perpetrated upon a victim in the commission of a domestic battery can warrant an Aggravated Domestic Battery charge.
 For example, if the alleged offender chokes his or her victim, they can be charged with Aggravated Domestic Battery.
 Aggravated Domestic Battery is a Felony, and at times, it carries mandatory prison sentences and hefty fines.